jacket430/update-containers/README.md

 # Docker Container Updater

-PS script to check for, and update all Docker containers located in `./Containers` subdirectories.
+A (mostly) useless PS script to update all Docker containers located in `./Containers` subdirectories (assuming they have compose files).
+If you need to do that.
+And don't want to use watchtower.
+For some reason.
+Which I can't think of.

 ## Usage